Epistimis/com.epistimis.uddl.parent/GETTING_STARTED.md

 ![Screenshot 2023-01-14 at 5 42 44 PM](https://user-images.githubusercontent.com/120406738/212508587-4423c56a-28e9-41de-920d-46c2eced07ca.png)

-You should see results in the Console pane similar to those in the screenshot. ***If you do not, create an issue and include the content of your console window so I can figure out what happened***
+You may see a dialog box with a warning indicating there are errors.
+If you do, just click 'Proceed' You should see results in the Console pane similar to those in the screenshot. ***If you do not, create an issue and include the content of your console window so I can figure out what happened***

 # Start the Editor you just created